Last updated on March 1st, 2019

 4. Power ON the computer and test the new mouse.

-5. If the problem persists, then continue to Step 4.
+5. If the new mouse is working, then the old mouse is damaged and you have to replace it.
+If the problem persists, then continue to Step 4.

-1. Download and install the X-Mouse Button Control utility.
+4. Open your browser and download and install the X-Mouse Button Control utility. *

 * Note: If none of the buttons appear pressed, then continue to Step 4.